Guoke2022/Healthcare-Accessibility/README.md

-# Healthcare expansion improves accessibility but yields uneven equity returns across Chinese cities
+# Accessibility gains and uneven equity returns from healthcare expansion in China

 Code and sample data for the manuscript:

-**“Healthcare expansion improves accessibility but yields uneven equity returns across Chinese cities”**
+**“Accessibility gains and uneven equity returns from healthcare expansion in China”**

 ## Overview